Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 The strict way

-A capability can be held loosely or strictly.
-Held loosely it names whatever a thing does well and asks nothing of the one who uses it.
-Held strictly it asks a great deal and in return it cuts.
-A field that maps capabilities is forced to hold it that way.
 This article holds it strictly and turns it on one subject: computation, what nearly everything now runs on, traced down layer by layer to ask what it rests on.
-The strict reading earns something the loose one never reaches: it tells what a capability rests on from what only kept it in being.
+The strict reading earns something the loose one never reaches: it distinguishes what a capability rests on from what only kept it in being.

 Capabilities